willfurnass/sheffield_hpc/sharc/software/apps/DAfoam.rst

 .. important::

-    This example uses the hybrid MPI approach specified in the Singularity documentation here: https://sylabs.io/guides/latest/user-guide/mpi.html#hybrid-model
+    This example uses the hybrid MPI approach specified in the Apptainer documentation here: https://apptainer.org/docs/user/1.0/mpi.html#hybrid-model
-    This requires the matching of the container and cluster MPI versions as shown here by loading the matching MPI module for the Singularity image.
+    This requires the matching of the container and cluster MPI versions as shown here by loading the matching MPI module for the Apptainer image.

 .. code-block:: bash